 The importance of recognizing and rewarding values in action

-Intrinsic alignment with our values drives most Campers to step out of their comfort zones and be vulnerable, learn faster through feedback, trust colleagues to make important decisions, and amplify others, but we still feel it’s important to recognize and reward people who truly exemplify these values.
+Intrinsic alignment with our values drives most Campers to step out of their comfort zones and be vulnerable, learn faster through feedback, trust colleagues to make important decisions, and amplify others.
+However, we still feel it’s important to recognize and reward people who truly exemplify these values.

-In late 2017, we rolled out a new, quarterly program called Amplify Our Values.
-Campers can nominate a colleague who they feel has demonstrated our values consistently through their behavior at the highest level.
-Campers submit their nominations via video, in writing, or however, they choose to in our #amplify_our_values Slack channel.
+In late 2017, we rolled out a new quarterly program called Amplify Our Values.
+Campers can nominate a colleague they feel has consistently demonstrated our values through their behavior at the highest level.
+Campers submit their nominations via video, in writing, or however they choose to in our #amplify_our_values Slack channel.
 Like the #values_stories channel, this is an open, public forum where new and tenured Campers can find inspiration around our core values, 24/7.

 Each submission is reviewed by a panel of five Campers located around the world and evaluated along three dimensions:

 We received amazing submissions (all by video) in Q4 of 2017, and all were inspiring and heartwarming to watch.
-Some Campers recorded their stories on their phones, others dressed up in costumes and submitted their highly-entertaining nomination as a group, and the “winner” wrote and sang a song while playing acoustic guitar… to a Taylor Swift track, no less!
-If that doesn’t exemplify Courage to be Vulnerable, I don’t know what does.
+Some Campers recorded their stories on their phones, and others dressed up in costumes and submitted their highly-entertaining nomination as a group.
+The “winner” wrote and sang a song while playing acoustic guitar… to a Taylor Swift track, no less!
+If that doesn’t exemplify Courage to be Vulnerable – I don’t know what does.

-For the winning submission, both the storyteller and the Camper they nominated receive an awesome Arc’terxy jacket with a Culture Amp logo on the front.
+For the winning submission, both the storyteller and the Camper they nominated received an awesome Arc’terxy jacket with a Culture Amp logo on the front.

 Based on the enthusiasm we’ve seen for the Amplify Our Values program thus far, I’m really looking forward to seeing Campers share over the next year.